Cybersecurity Guide

 Five steps for choosing an online master’s of information security program

-1. Application/Admission requirements Each individual college institution offering master’s degrees in information security has its own stipulated requirements for acceptance.
+1. Application/Admission requirements: Each college institution offering master’s degrees in information security has its own stipulated requirements for acceptance.
 All master’s programs require at least a BS degree, and some specify that it must be in a technical discipline or even computer science.
 Other requirements may include a minimum undergraduate GPA, usually 3.0 or higher, and GRE test scores, although waivers for the GRE tests are often granted when certain other requirements are met.
 Typically, the only other minimum application standards are a personal goal statement, personal and work references, a current resume, and college transcripts.
-Pay attention to the requirements of each school, and whether it will necessitate more time, classwork, certifications, etc. in order to gain admission.
+Pay attention to the requirements of each school, and whether it will necessitate more time, classwork, certifications, etc., to gain admission.

-2. Tuition and scholarships Affordable tuition is, of course, a must when choosing a school.
+2. Tuition and scholarships.
+Affordable tuition is, of course, a must when choosing a school.
 However, alternatives for financial assistance available from the school, private scholarship sources, and sometimes government agencies attempting to increase the cybersecurity workforce can significantly mitigate the overall cost.
 And, of course, government-sponsored and private education loans are available as well.

 3. School reputation, course quality, and availability – To get the most return out of an investment of time and money in education, it’s always best to choose from schools with the best reputation among cybersecurity professionals.
 Specific courses and available concentrations vary from one school to another.

 4. DHS/NSA CAE approvals US government intelligence agencies are perhaps the organizations most interested in developing the science and resources needed to conduct the most extensive, advanced, and complete cybersecurity operations anywhere.
 The National Security Agency (NSA) and the Department of Homeland Security (DHS) jointly sponsor a program to promote cybersecurity education called National Centers for Academic Excellence in Cyber Defense (CAE-CD).
-Choosing an institution approved by the NSA provides assurance that the program is of the highest quality.
+Choosing an institution approved by the NSA assures that the program is of the highest quality.
 It will also give graduates a leg up on securing jobs with federal government intelligence agencies.

 5. Thesis research options and faculty A critical part of any master’s degree is the thesis.
 The exact topic and focus do not need to be determined at the outset of entering the program.
 However, it should be possible to know that faculty members and other available resources provide the support needed to assist students in choosing and completing their best thesis.